-They create communications that alienate and disengage their audience — and they don’t even know they’re doing it.
+Businesses, unwittingly, putting barriers between them and their target audience — and they don’t even seem to realise they’re doing it.

 Are you putting your audience first?